zeph/mcollective-lnmp/README.md

 This setup uses Redis for the middleware, discovery and registration thus providing a very light weight and fast setup.

-This will setup the latest MCollective along with the following plugins:
+This will setup the latest development MCollective along with the following plugins:

    * [Package Agent](https://github.com/puppetlabs/mcollective-package-agent)
    * [Service Agent](https://github.com/puppetlabs/mcollective-service-agent)